Accurate inputs → predictable outputs → cleaner bloodwork decisions.

 - Mixing mg and mL (entering volume where concentration is required)

-Using bloodwork with the calculator (the clean pathway)
+Using bloodwork with the calculator (clean workflow)

 - Hold protocol stable for 6–8 weeks.

-- Use labs + symptoms to decide one change (dose or frequency).
+- Decide one change (dose or frequency).

 - Re-test 6–8 weeks later to confirm trend.

-Start at: Bloodwork overview
+Start here: Bloodwork overview

 Where to go next